Revival of the Hebrew language: Background

-Historical records testify to the existence of Hebrew from the 10th century BCE to the late Second Temple period (lasting to c.
-70 CE), after which the language developed into Mishnaic Hebrew.
-From about the 6th century BCE until the Middle Ages, many Jews spoke Aramaic, a related Semitic language.
+Historical records testify to the existence of Hebrew from the 10th century BCE to the late Second Temple period (lasting to 70 CE), after which the language developed into Mishnaic Hebrew.
+From about the Babylonian Captivity in the 6th century BCE until the Middle Ages, many Jews spoke Aramaic, a related Semitic language.
 From the 2nd century CE until the revival of Hebrew as a spoken language circa 1880, Hebrew served as a literary and official language and as the Judaic language of prayer.
 After the spoken usage of Mishnaic Hebrew ended in the 2nd century CE, Hebrew had not been spoken as a mother tongue.

 Even so, during the Middle Ages, Jews used the language in a wide variety of disciplines.
 This usage kept alive a substantial portion of the traits characteristic of Hebrew.
 First and foremost, Classical Hebrew was preserved in full through well-recognized sources, chiefly the Tanakh (especially those portions used liturgically like the Torah, Haftarot, Megilot, and the Book of Psalms) and the Mishnah.
 Apart from these, Hebrew was known through hymns, prayers, midrashim, and the like.

-During the Middle Ages, Hebrew continued in use as a written language in Rabbinical literature, including in judgments of Halakha, Responsa, Biblical and Talmudic commentaries, and books of meditation.
+During the Middle Ages, Hebrew continued in use as a written language in Rabbinical literature, including in judgments of halakha, responsa, Biblical and Talmudic commentaries, and books of meditation.
 In most cases, certainly in the base of Hebrew's revival, 18th- and 19th-century Europe, the use of Hebrew was not at all natural, but heavy in flowery language and quotations, non-grammatical forms, and mixing-in of other languages, especially Aramaic.
 Hebrew also functioned as a language of secular high culture, and as a lingua franca between Jews from disparate countries.
 Jewish scientists and historians such as Abraham Zacuto and David Gans wrote in Hebrew, as did travelers such as Benjamin of Tudela and Chaim Yosef David Azulai.